wghglory/gitbook/ProjectConfig/Javacript-Starter/6_transpiling.md

 }
 ```

-Use `babel-node buildScripts/startMessage` instead of `node buildScripts/startMessage`
+Use `babel-node buildScripts/startMessage` instead of `node buildScripts/startMessage` so node.js can use `import` new features.